seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 I would not for the world they saw thee here.

 **ROMEO**
-I have night’s cloak to hide me from their sight;
+I have night's cloak to hide me from their sight;
 And but thou love me, let them find me here:
 My life were better ended by their hate,
 Than death prorogued, wanting of thy love.

 **JULIET**
-By whose direction found’st thou out this place?
+By whose direction found'st thou out this place?

 **ROMEO**
 By love, who first did prompt me to inquire;
 He lent me counsel and I lent him eyes.
 I am no pilot; yet, wert thou as far
-As that vast shore wash’d with the farthest sea,
+As that vast shore wash'd with the farthest sea,
 I would adventure for such merchandise.

 **JULIET**
-Thou know’st the mask of night is on my face,
+Thou know'st the mask of night is on my face,
 Else would a maiden blush bepaint my cheek
 For that which thou hast heard me speak to-night
 Fain would I dwell on form, fain, fain deny
 What I have spoke: but farewell compliment!
 Dost thou love me?
-I know thou wilt say ‘Ay,’
+I know thou wilt say 'Ay,'
-And I will take thy word: yet if thou swear’st,
+And I will take thy word: yet if thou swear'st,
-Thou mayst prove false; at lovers’ perjuries
+Thou mayst prove false; at lovers' perjuries
 Then say, Jove laughs.
 O gentle Romeo,
 If thou dost love, pronounce it faithfully:
-Or if thou think’st I am too quickly won,
+Or if thou think'st I am too quickly won,
-I’ll frown and be perverse an say thee nay,
+I'll frown and be perverse an say thee nay,
 So thou wilt woo; but else, not for the world.
 In truth, fair Montague, I am too fond,
-And therefore thou mayst think my ’havior light:
+And therefore thou mayst think my 'havior light:
-But trust me, gentleman, I’ll prove more true
+But trust me, gentleman, I'll prove more true
 Than those that have more cunning to be strange.
 I should have been more strange, I must confess,
-But that thou overheard’st, ere I was ware,
+But that thou overheard'st, ere I was ware,
-My true love’s passion: therefore pardon me,
+My true love's passion: therefore pardon me,
 And not impute this yielding to light love,
 Which the dark night hath so discovered.

 **ROMEO**
 Lady, by yonder blessed moon I swear
-That tips with silver all these fruit-tree tops–
+That tips with silver all these fruit-tree tops--

 **JULIET**
 O, swear not by the moon, the inconstant moon,